Bigraded Betti numbers and Generalized Persistence Diagrams: Introduction

-\paragraph{Acknowledgments.} The authors would like to thank Dr. Ezra Miller and Dr. Richárd Rimányi for their invaluable comments.
-The second author is supported by a National Science Foundation Graduate Research Fellowship under Grant No. 1650116.
+\paragraph{Acknowledgments.} The authors would like to thank Dr. Ezra Miller, Dr. Rich\'ard Rim\'anyi, Dr. Facundo M\'emoli, and Dr. Amit Patel for their invaluable comments.
+We also thank anonymous reviewers for their invaluable feedback on earlier versions of the paper.
+Samantha Moore is supported by a National Science Foundation Graduate Research Fellowship under Grant No. 1650116.